 Chitral is 365 km from Peshawar and connected through Lowari Pass.
 The route is closed during winter and the town is cut off by snow from the rest of the country for six months in a year.
 Regular PIA flights from Peshawar and Islamabad operate on daily basis subject to weather conditions.

-This page shows the photos of Chitral district, Khyber Pakhtunkhwa, Pakistan .
-Good images, pics and photos of Chitral.
+This page shows the photos of Chitral district, Khyber Pakhtunkhwa, Pakistan.
+These Good images of Chitral are worth watching.

 A Panoramic View of Chitral Valley.
 Snow-covered Tirich Mir is also visible in the background.